kpkreddyy/Machine-learning/README.md

 # Machine-learning
-coding part of Some concepts of Machine learning activation functions propogation plotting a graph
+coding part of Some concepts of Machine learning activation functions, propogation , plotting a graph,
-RBF
+RBF,
 KSOM